cloudnativer/kube-install/README.md

 * Please select the version of kubernetes you need to install.
 At present, kube-install supports the installation and deployment of kubernetes v1.17 to 1.24.
 Other versions of kubernetes have not been verified yet.
 * Please select the CNI plug-ins you need to install.
 At present, kube-install supports CNI plug-ins such as `flannel`, `calico`, `kube router`, `weave` and `cilium`.
 If you need to install `cilium`, please upgrade the Linux kernel to version 4.9 or above.
 * Please select your operating system environment.
-Since the lower versions of CentOS 7 and RedHat 7 may lack kernel modules, kube-install provides the function of automatically upgrading the operating system kernels of CentOS 7 and rhel7 to 4.19.
+Since the lower versions of `CentOS 7` and `RHEL 7` may lack kernel modules, kube-install provides the function of automatically upgrading the operating system kernels of `CentOS 7` and `RHEL 7` to 4.19.
 You can choose to use this function or manually optimize the operating system kernel yourself.

 <br>